George D. Wagner: Civil War service

 In June of that year, Wagner enlisted in the state volunteer troops as colonel of the 15th Indiana Infantry and initially served in western Virginia.
 He commanded the 21st brigade in the Army of the Ohio during the Battle of Shiloh in April 1862.
 He subsequently participated in the Battle of Perryville and commanded the 21st brigade in the Army of the Cumberland at the Battle of Stones River at the end of the year.

 In April 1863, he was promoted to brigadier general, backdated to November 29, 1862.
 Wagner commanded the 21st brigade during Maj.
 Gen. William S. Rosecrans's occupation of Chattanooga, Tennessee, in September 1863.
 Wagner's 21st brigade was kept as the garrison force in Chattanooga during the battle of Chickamauga.
 His men suffered heavy losses in an assault on Missionary Ridge during the Chattanooga campaign.
-Wagner was again active in the 1864 Atlanta campaign, commanding the 2nd brigade in the IV Corps, which suffered exceptionally heavy losses at the Battle of Kennesaw Mountain, and a division during the Franklin-Nashville campaign.
+Wagner was again active in the 1864 Atlanta campaign, commanding the 2nd Brigade, 2nd Division (Newton) in the IV Corps, which suffered exceptionally heavy losses at the Battle of Kennesaw Mountain, and a division during the Franklin-Nashville campaign.

 His military career was ruined at the Battle of Franklin.
 He diverged from the orders of his superior, Brig.
 Gen. Jacob D. Cox, to withdraw his outnumbered force from an exposed forward position.
 Instead, he chose to stand firm and face the impending assault.
 Two of his brigades were routed, and running toward the primary defensive line, intermixed with the attacking Confederates.
 As a result, the main Union force held its fire for fear of killing friendly troops, allowing the Confederate assault column to penetrate the Union center.
 Federal reinforcements finally stabilized the position, but Wagner's controversial course of action drew significant criticism and questioning.
 As a result of the debacle, Wagner asked to be relieved of duty, citing concerns for his wife's health.
 Wagner was returned to Indiana to await orders.
 He briefly served in St. Louis, Missouri, toward the end of the war.
 He was mustered out of the service in August 1865.